How to use these EPA 608 study guides

 I recommend spending 30 minutes the night before your exam drilling your weakest section only.
 For a full prep plan from week one, read how to study for EPA 608.

-After working through the guides, test yourself on the EPA 608 Practice Test or test yourself with 500 free EPA 608 practice questions across all five sections, no signup required.
+After working through the guides, test yourself on the EPA 608 practice test or drill the bank of 569 verified EPA 608 practice questions across all four sections, free with an account.

 Which EPA 608 study guide should I start with?